OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 _______________

-The existing implementation only supports sequential data flow workflows.
+The existing implementation supports only sequential data flow workflows.
 However, a new type of workflow that allows both data flow and control flow is planned.
 This new workflow will support concurrent execution and conditional branching.
 The figure below is a notional view of the planned Assembly workflow layout.
-The top workflow, called 'driverflow' will contain Drivers only and will be sequential.
-The bottom workflow, called 'workflow' will be concurrent and support conditional branching.
+The top workflow, called *driverflow*, will contain Drivers only and will be sequential.
+The bottom workflow, called *workflow*, will be concurrent and support conditional branching.
 The current Assembly design has two workflow objects.
 One is a simple sequential workflow containing only Drivers and the other is a sequential data flow workflow containing only Components.